-- 15 assess building values in detail, but these can be too time-consuming for applications in large study areas (Kleist et al., 2006).
-Given the large data set, we chose a simple approach similar to the method shown by Grünthal et al. (2006), who used the product of mean insurance values and the number of buildings to estimate the replacement costs of residential buildings.
-However, instead of the buildings' footprint area, we considered the buildings' volume, which we expect to be a more representative measure for estimating building values. - 20 Specifically, we first assessed the mean altitude of each building's footprint by using common zonal statistic functions of a GIS as well as a digital elevation model as input (Table 2).
-The top of each building was then assessed by the same method, but using a digital surface model, instead.
+Specifically, we first assessed the mean altitude of each building's footprint by using common zonal statistic functions of a GIS and a DEM as input (Table 2).
+The top of each building was then assessed by the same method but using a digital surface model instead.
 The approximated building height resulted from the difference of the two values.
-Implausible results were corrected, i.e. values below 3.5 m or above 100 m were set to the standard building height of 3.5 m.
-Thus, a standard height of 3.5 m is assigned for buildings that might have been built after the last update of the DSM in 2008 - 25 (c.f.
-Table 2).
-Following, the building volumes are obtained by multiplying the building's footprint area with the mean building height.
-The total building volume for each canton is assessed and divided by the respective total sum insured, in order to obtain the insurance value per cubic meter ( $\rho_v$ , Table A1).
-The product of each building's volume and $\rho_v$ finally results in each building's value as of 2013.
+Implausible results were corrected; i.e., values below 3.5 m or above 100 m were set to the standard building height of 3.5 m.
+Thus, a standard height of 3.5 m is assigned for buildings that might have been built after the last update of the digital surface model in 2008 (see Table 2).
+Then, the building volumes are obtained by multiplying the building's footprint area with the mean building height.
+The total building volume for each canton is assessed and divided by the respective total sum insured in order to obtain the insurance value per cubic meter (ρ_v , Table A1).
+The product of each building's volume and ρ_v finally results in each building's value as of 2013.
 Analogous to the number of buildings, the loss is aggregated to regular grids and divided by the aggregated sum insured.

-30 A2 Temporal normalization
+A2 Temporal normalization

-As the considered terrain model itself does not include attributes for such considerations, we used another auxiliary data set, i.e the buildings and dwellings statistic of the Swiss Federal Statistical Office as of 2013, from which the number of newly built residential buildings can be inferred (Table 2).
+As the considered terrain model itself does not include attributes for such considerations, we used another auxiliary data set, i.e the buildings and dwellings statistic of the Swiss Federal Statistical Office as of 2013 (see Table 2), from which the number of newly built residential buildings can be inferred.
 The data are regularly updated, whereas the number of residential buildings can be assessed at any time by linear interpolation between the sampling points.
-Normalizing with the number of buildings per canton as of 2013 (Appendix A1), we obtain a dimensionless factor ( $f_t$ , Table A2).
+Normalizing with the number of buildings per canton as of 2013 (Appendix A1), we obtain a dimensionless factor (f_t , Table A2).
 With the assumption that the residential buildings are representative for the development of all buildings, we obtain the temporal development of the number of buildings and the total sum insured.
-To that end, we multiply the interpolated factor $f_t$ for each time step with the number of buildings and the total sum insured as per 2013, respectively.
+To that end, we multiply the interpolated factor f_t for each time step with the number of buildings and the total sum insured as per 2013.